Russian State Fire Service: History

-On April 30, 1999, Russian President Boris Yeltsin signed a directive that declared April 30th as the celebratory date for Fire Services in Russia, 350 years after their creation.
+On April 30, 1999, Russian president Boris Yeltsin signed a directive that declared April 30 as the celebratory date for Fire Services in Russia, 350 years after their creation.

-On 2001 the State Fire Service became a citizen body within the Ministry of Emergency Situations, with all 278,000 firefighters transferred after 84 years under the MVD.
+From 1 January 2002 in accordance with a presidential decree issued on 9 November 2001, the Fire Service was transferred from the Ministry of Internal Affairs to the Ministry of Emergencies with all 278,000 firefighters transferred after 84 years under the MVD.

-Forms of Fire services in Russia
+Forms of fire services in Russia

 In Russia, there are 5 forms of Fire Services, established by Federal Law of the Russian Federation "About fire safety".